 The prognosis for CHF varies greatly between people, as there are many different factors that contribute to what an individual’s prognosis might be.

 However, largely speaking, if CHF is discovered in its earlier stages and is properly managed, then you can expect a far better prognosis than if it’s discovered much later.
 Some people whose CHF is discovered early and treated promptly and effectively can hope to have a nearly normal life expectancy.

-According to the Centers for Disease Control and Prevention (CDC), around half of people diagnosed with CHF will survive beyond five years.
+According to the , around half of people diagnosed with CHF will survive beyond five years.